Common Glossary in Sheet Metal Fabrication

 Base metal - the sheet of metal that is to be cut, bent, or punched.

-Bending - the process of applying pressure to specific areas of the base metal to achieve a desired shape.
+Bending - the process of applying pressure to specific areas of the base metal to achieve the desired shape.

 Blanking - removing a piece from the entirety of the base metal, where the piece is kept and the remaining metal around it is discarded.
 Like a cookie-cutter.
 Blanking typically occurs prior to bending but can happen while forming, depending on the machine.